cds-snc/docs/README.md

    b) If the PR was rejected, record the reasons in a final comment and close
       the PR.

+## RFC Status
+There are four status markers used in these RFCs:
+ * informational -- The RFC is describing why we do something, or general philosophy.
+ * experimental -- We want to test out a way of working but it isn't yet decided.
+ * accepted -- RFC is fully accepted and describes how we work.
+ * historic -- RFC has been replaced by another RFC and is maintained for history.

 ## Maintaining RFCs
 RFCs should be reviewed for freshness on a periodic basis, at a set time schedule after the freshness date the owner will be contacted to review the RFC.